biometricITC/cPP-biometrics/input/Bio cPP.md

 a)  Mobile biometric enrolment

 During the enrolment process, the TOE captures samples from the biometric characteristics of a user presented to the TOE and extracts the features from the samples.
-The features are then stored as an enrolment template in the TOE.
-If the TOE supports the use of adaptive templates, the enrolment template may be updated later using verified (i.e. successfully authenticated) samples for adapting changes of the user’s biometric characteristic caused by, for example, aging.
+The features are then stored as a template in the TOE.

 Only a user who knows the mobile device password can enroll or revoke his/her own templates.
 Multiple templates may be enrolled.